zero-one01/pass-winmenu/README.md

 Installing pass-winmenu is as easy as dropping the executable anywhere you want and running it.

 You'll need to install GPG and Git if you don't have them installed yet.
 Install them to any location of your choosing.
-Don't forget to add them to your PATH!
+Make sure they're added to your PATH!

+By default, GPG should add itself to your PATH without you having to do anything.
+Git will do so as well if you select the `Use Git from the Windows Command Prompt` option during installation.

 #### Download links: